raphaelbrugier/aws-lambda-java-exec-context/README.md

 You will notice that not all the random number change after each invocation:
 - The static number is evaluated only once for this Lambda instance
 - The number initialized in the constructor is _also_ evaluated only _once_
-- The hashcode of the Singleton instance stays the same
 - The number generated in the handler is generated every time.

 This is because AWS reuses the environment context to run the same instance of a Lambda (_most of the time_).
 The class holding the handler function is a Singleton and its instance is reused between invocation.